Skills Show UK

 The Skills Show 2015 saw a remarkable number of students, parents, further education colleges and training providers participating with great fervour.

-British Council India, in association with the NSDC, enabled six Indian students to participate in the event, where they were joined by over 136 delegates from 20 countries, and about 75,000 attendees.
+The British Council in association with the NSDC, enabled six Indian students to participate in the event, where they were joined by over 136 delegates from 20 countries, and about 75,000 attendees.

 Participants from India included Ashwini Hemant Tareh (19) and Karishma Sunil Gupta (18) from Pune; Tabassum Sulthana (19) from Chennai; Shweta Singh (20) and Savita Palariya (20) from Uttarakhand and Pooja Rani (20) from Delhi.
 The event provided an opportunity for the students to benchmark their skills by competing alongside UK participants, while also prepping them for the International Skills Show 2017 in Abu Dhabi.
 The platform also enabled them to interact, share and gain knowledge from UK experts and embrace best practices.